 If you work on the road, it might be difficult only to have 7kgs of belongings.

-MacBooks, camera equipment, drones, power banks, and other equipment you need will take up a lot of weight and room.
+MacBooks, camera equipment, drones, power banks, and other equipment can take up a lot of weight and room.

 If possible, switch to a lighter version of the equipment you need while working on the road.